Somerville, dual citizen, joins the Kiwi team - Mash Viral

 Loading

-After completing his university studies, he returned to Sydney where he was a chartered accountant and played first year at the University.
+After completing his university studies, he returned to Sydney where he was a chartered accountant and played in his first year at the University.

 He made his Sheffield Shield debut for the Blues in 2014-2015 and was the Blues' first-class first shooter with 35 wickets in seven games in 2016-2017.
 In 12 games at Sheffield in four seasons, he claimed 48 wickets at an average of 25.29.
 He also played for the Sydney Sixers in the Big Bash League.